pschachte/wybe/README.md

 All this is documented in the
 [installation instructions](INSTALL.md).

-If you are interested in the workings of the compiler, the source code is in the `src` subdirectory.
 See the [SUBDIRECTORIES.md file](SUBDIRECTORIES.md) file for
-a tour of the directories making up the Wybe project.
+a tour of all the directories making up the Wybe project.
+In particular, the source code of the compiler is in the `src` subdirectory.
+The file [src/README.md](src/README.md), which is (re-)built by the Makefile, describes the architecture of the compiler and gives more detail about the files comprising the compiler.

 There is a (growing) [list of programming and research projects](PROJECTS.md) to further develop the Wybe language.